-11.3 We understand that staff should have access to advice on the boundaries of appropriate behaviour.The booklet 'Guidance for Safer Working Practice for Adults who work with Children and Young People 2009' &

-Guidance for safer working practice for those working with children and young people in education settings, 2015 (Safer Recruitment Consortium). provides advice on this and the circumstances which should be avoided, in order to limit complaints against staff of abuse of trust, and/or allegations of physical or sexual abuse.
+11.3 We understand that staff should have access to advice on the boundaries of appropriate behaviour.
+Guidance for safer working practice for those working with children and young people in education settings, 2019 (Safer Recruitment Consortium).6 provides advice on this and the circumstances which should be avoided, in order to limit complaints against staff of abuse of trust, and/or allegations of physical or sexual abuse.
 These matters form part of staff induction and are referred to in the staff handbook/code of conduct.

-11.4 We recognise that DSL's should have access to support (as in 11.2) and appropriate workshops, courses or meetings as organised or arranged through the Local Authority/LSCB
+11.4 We recognise that DSL's should have access to support (as in 11.2) and appropriate workshops, courses or meetings as organised or arranged through the Local Authority/LSCPB